xperimental/nextcloud-exporter/README.md

 ### Info URL

-The exporter reads the metrics from the Nextcloud server using its "serverinfo" API.
+The exporter reads the metrics from the Nextcloud server using its [serverinfo API](https://github.com/nextcloud/serverinfo).
 You can find the URL of this API in the administrator settings in the "Monitoring" section.
 It should look something like this:

 ```plain
 https://example.com/ocs/v2.php/apps/serverinfo/api/v1/info